GuiAndrew/VidlyMVC/VidlyMVC/README!!!!.txt

 	* In the view CustomerFrom add the section script.
 	* Note: Client side validation, only work with standart data annotations.
 The class we created will have no effect.

+	50 - Anti-forgery Tokens:
+	* Anti-forgery token, prevent us from being pirated.
+This method creates a token, which is like a secret code, and places it as a hidden field in the form, and also places a cookie on the user's PC.
+	* Let's put the @Html.AntiForgeryToken () before the button in the CustomerForm view.
+	* We also put in the Save method inside the Customers controller, the ValidateAntiForgeryToken.